tkashro/verus-mining/README.md

 # Android Mining

-Quick installation and setup of ccminer on Android Phones.
+Quick installation and setup of CCminer on Android Phones.

 ## Installation